-Inside the body, the difference in spatial orientation between levoamphetamine and dextroamphetamine produces a difference in drug effects, and even at low, therapeutic doses, levoamphetamine is significantly more powerful than dextroamphetamine.
-For this reason, Adderall contains 75 percent dextroamphetamine and only 25 percent levoamphetamine.
+Inside the body, the difference in spatial orientation between levoamphetamine and dextroamphetamine produces a difference in drug effects.
+Even at low therapeutic doses, levoamphetamine is significantly more potent than dextroamphetamine.
+For this reason, Adderall contains 75% dextroamphetamine and only 25% levoamphetamine.
 The drug comes in forms that include both a standard-release tablet and an extended-release capsule.

 Heart Attack Basics

 A heart attack occurs whenever the heart muscle is robbed of its oxygen supply and doesn’t have the means to function properly or stay alive.
 In most people, oxygen starvation in the heart muscle stems from a blockage in the blood-bearing arteries that extend into the muscle.
-The main underlying cause of this type of blockage is hardening of the arteries and subsequent formation of a cholesterol-based substance, called plaque, on the artery walls.
+The main underlying cause of this blockage is the hardening of the arteries and the subsequent formation of a cholesterol-based substance, plaque, on the artery walls.

 Contribution to Heart Attack Risks